hanifma/Project-Registration-Form/README.md

 I made this website during the internship at CV SIC Yogyakarta

 How to use?
-1. Download this file
+1. Download all this file
-2. Copy all this file to XAMPP/htdocs
+2. Open file index.html
-3. Open in browser